luismoramedina/oauth-linkedin-android/README.md

 # oauth-android-test
-android app to do a oauth2 flow
+android app to do a linkedin oauth2 flow and get linked in user data

 ## configure